Aliases for PTAFR Gene

 GeneCards Summary for PTAFR Gene

-PTAFR (Platelet-Activating Factor Receptor) is a Protein Coding gene.
+PTAFR (Platelet Activating Factor Receptor) is a Protein Coding gene.
 Diseases associated with PTAFR include melanoma metastasis.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include G-protein coupled receptor activity and lipopolysaccharide binding.
-An important paralog of this gene is P2RY2.
+An important paralog of this gene is P2RY14.

 UniProtKB/Swiss-Prot for PTAFR Gene